 Quality Assurance and Safety of Crops & Foods

 How to order?

 Journal on Chain and Network Science - General information

-The ‘Journal on Chain and Network Science’ is issued two times a year.
-Each issue contains approximately 80 pages.
-The journal is published by Wageningen Academic Publishers in co-operation with Department of Management Studies of Wageningen University and Research Centre.
+The ‘Journal on Chain and Network Science’ is published by Wageningen Academic Publishers in co-operation with Department of Management Studies of Wageningen University and Research Centre.
 Starting from 2014, the ‘Journal on Chain and Network Science’ has become an

 Editor-in-chief: S.W.F.
 Omta